I've spent many a day exploring Vermont's 200+ waterfalls. These are my all-time favorites.

 Return to route 125 and continue into Hancock traveling over the mountain.
 The road to Texas Falls is on the other side of the mountain and is not far outside Hancock Village on the left.
 After Texas Falls if you are looking for a place to have lunch I recommend the Vermont Home Bakery located in the Old Hancock Hotel.
 The food is good, prices reasonable and they even have a gift shop.
 Located at the corner of scenic state routes 125 and 100 in Hancock it is on the way to the next falls.

 After lunch follow route 100 north from Hancock into Granville.
 Moss Glenn Falls Granville is past the village into the state forest on the left.
 When you are done head back up route 100 north and look out for Warren Falls on the left after entering Warren.
 If it's a hot day this is a great place to swim.
 After you will follow route 100 north through the towns of Warren, Waitsfield, Waterbury and into Stowe.
 Keep following route 100 north past Stowe village.
 A few miles from the village Randolph road is on the right.
 Turn and follow Randolph road until you reach Moss Glenn Falls Road on the right.
 Follow Moss Glenn Falls Road to the waterfall parking area.
 After you are done head back down route 100 south looking for a sign for route 108/Mountain Road.
 Take a right where indicated and follow to route 108.
 Turn right onto route 108 and follow to Bingham Falls on the right.
 When done here follow route 108 through Smuggler's Notch into Jeffersonville.
 Turn left onto route 15 West to head back to Richmond.
 Follow route 15 west to through Cambridge into Underhill and turn left onto Browns Trace road.
 Follow Browns Trace road to route 2 west in Richmond.
-Turn left onto route 2 west and follow to the Richmond Park and Ride just after the Interstate 89 south entrance on the right.
+Turn right onto route 2 west and follow to the Richmond Park and Ride just after the Interstate 89 south entrance on the right.